asaif332/myauth/README.md

       <b>check()</b><br>
       Syntax - $this->myauth->check() <br>
       Use - checks whether the user is logged in or not.<br>
+      Return - Function returns true if user is logged in else false.<br>

       Parameters - If you are using parameters in check() function then use role names as parameters.
       Example - $this->myauth->check('admin')